Proactive, digital preference card management key to reducing costs and waste

 When asked for the main reason why supplies are picked for a case but not used, 40% of Perioperative leaders cited inaccurate physician preference cards in a new survey conducted by the Association of periOperative Registered Nurses (AORN) and commissioned by Owens & Minor.

-With more than three-quarters (77%) of Perioperative leaders saying their workloads have grown “more” or “a lot more” since the pandemic began, there is an urgent need to address preference card problems and the associated non-value-added work.
+With more than three-quarters (77%) of Perioperative leaders saying their workloads have grown “more” or “a lot more” since the pandemic began, there is an urgent need to address preference card problems.

 Physician preference cards drive multiple downstream processes that are critical to clinical, operational, and financial performance, from inventory management and accurate picking of items for a case, through to supply documentation, charge capture, billing, and reimbursement.